kentbourgoing/flight-delay-prediction-at-scale/README.md

 # Flight Delay Prediction at Scale

 A scalable distributed machine learning pipeline that predicts flight departure status (Early, On-Time, Delayed) by processing 28 million flight records with weather data on Apache Spark/Databricks.
-The system achieves 54.6% F1 score using a 6-layer MLP with probability recalibration, demonstrating how multimodal data and deep learning can support airline scheduling decisions and improve passenger experience for 2.9M+ daily passengers.
+The system achieves 54.6% F1 score using a 6-layer MLP with probability recalibration, demonstrating how multimodal data and machine learning can support airline scheduling decisions and improve passenger experience for 2.9M+ daily passengers.

 ---